mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

 - What's the thing you're most proud of?
 - Which are the 3 most important things you're looking for in your new role?
 - In which situation/role would you like to be in 5 years?
+- If you start this new role, which are the first things you'd do?
+- Can you implement X from scratch?